gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### Lead#getParticipantsInsideVideoRoom
-Get participants of a specific Video Room using it&#39;s unique name
+Get participants of a specific Video Room using it's unique name

 ```javascript
 // Promise